LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

    #myImage->save(/images/image.gif')

-Remove All Comments From an Image File Header
+Remove All Comments from an Image File Header
 ---------------------------------------------

-Use the `image->addComment` method with a ``null`` parameter to remove all comments from an image object before it is saved to file.
+Use the `image->addComment` method with a "null" parameter to remove all comments from an image object before it is saved to file.
 The following code adds a comment and then removes all comments.
 The result is an image with no comments::